Welcome to the Indiana State Museum and Historic Sites

 Gary Anderson received his medical degree from the University of Michigan and continued his medical education at Indiana University.
 He served in the U.S. Army in Vietnam and Fort Bragg and subsequently became an academic cardiologist.
 After moving into the corporate world, he became CEO of several companies in communications and database management.
 Subsequently, he co-founded TL Ventures, a venture capital firm focused on high technology investments.
 Gary has held numerous positions in the nonprofit sector, including directorships in the Franklin Institute, Indiana University Foundation (IUF), Indiana University Research and Technology Corporation and served as chair of the IUF Investment committee.
 He has also served on the IU Advisory Boards of the Kelley School of Business, the School of Informatics and Computer Engineering, the Jacobs School of Music (chair) and the Center for Constitutional Democracy (chair).
 He is married to his wife, Kathy.
 They have five children and live in Indianapolis.

-• ANDREW DAHLEM, Advisor Director
+• ANDREW BRIGGS, Advisor Director

 • Greg Pemberton, Advisor Director